Afif13/CSS-Tip/content/equal-height-column/index.md

 ---
 layout: layouts/post.njk
 title: One column to control the height of another
-description: Make one column control the height of another one with a simple property
+description: Make one column control the height of another with a simple property
 date: 2021-11-05
 tags: posts
 ---